-Use our AC Tonnage Calculator to estimate air conditioner sizing.
+New AC Tonnage Calculator estimates proper air conditioner size.

-Using an ac tonnage calculator can help you determine what size air conditioning system is the most efficient for your home or office.
-A properly sized air conditioner system will be more efficient, saving money and making rooms more comfortable for occupants.
-An air conditioning system that is too large or too small may result in reduced performance.
-It could increase energy costs, have a shorter lifespan and fail to adequately cool interior rooms.
+What is an ac tonnage calculator?
+An ac tonnage calculator is a tool that generates an estimated tonnage value, based upon characteristics of the building.
+The tool will help you determine what size air conditioning system will provide the most effective operation for your home or office.
+A properly sized air conditioner system will be more efficient, reduce energy costs and make rooms comfortable for occupants.
+In contrast, an air conditioning system that is too large or too small may result in reduced performance.
+Consequently, this could increase energy costs, have a shorter lifespan and fail to adequately cool interior rooms.

 AC Tonnage Terminology

 British Thermal Unit (Btu): It is a traditional unit of heat, commonly referred to as Btu or BTU.
-One Btu is the amount of heat needed to increase the temperature of one pound of water by one degree Fahrenheit.
+The amount of heat needed to increase the temperature of one pound of water by one degree Fahrenheit is equal to one Btu.
 It is typically recorded as BTU’s per hour.

-AC Tonnage: One ton is the amount of heat removed by an air conditioner that would melt one ton of ice in a 24-hour period.
+AC Tonnage: The amount of heat removed by an air conditioner that would melt one ton of ice in a 24-hour period is equal to one BTU.
 The value of one ton is commonly defined in Btu per hour.
 To melt a ton of ice in 24 hours, 288,000 Btu is required.
 Divide 288,000 by 24 hours and the result is: 12,000 Btu per hour equals one ton.

 To schedule a professional tonnage calculation, call Gulf Coast Air Systems at 813-689-2082,